-With over 17 years of professional counseling experience, I have enjoyed working with individuals, children and families in outpatient and inpatient settings, from different economic and cultural backgrounds, and with mild-to-severe levels of trauma and behavioral issues.
-In addition, I have had the privilege to work with college students (youth, or in the prime of life) for over 4 years, including students with disabilities.
+With over 22 years of professional counseling experience, I have enjoyed working with individuals, adolescents and families in outpatient and inpatient settings, from different economic and cultural backgrounds, and with mild-to-severe levels of trauma and behavioral issues.
+In addition, I have had the privilege to work with adolescents and college students (youth, or in the prime of life), including students with disabilities.

 As a past adjunct instructor at UAHuntsville on psychological development across the lifespan, and as an invited speaker on Autism Spectrum Disorders, I have been able to share my enthusiasm for using research to inform our choices and approaches to life.